FC Cascavel

-Futebol Clube Cascavel, more commonly referred to as FC Cascavel, is a Brazilian professional association football club in Cascavel, Paraná which currently plays in Série D, the fourth tier of Brazilian football, as well as in the Campeonato Paranaense, the top division of the Paraná state football league.
+Futebol Clube Cascavel, more commonly referred to as FC Cascavel, is a Brazilian professional association football club based in Cascavel, Paraná, that competes in the Série D, the fourth tier of Brazilian football, as well as in the Campeonato Paranaense, the top division of the Paraná state football league.

 History

 The club was founded on 16 January 2008. by the footballer Juliano Haus Belletti.
 They finished in the second position in the Campeonato Paranaense Third Level in 2009, losing the competition to Pato Branco.